softwarefactory-project/sf-docs/docs/operator/elk_operator.rst

 A Software Factory user might want to export more artifacts than the job's console.
 Indeed a job may generate additional log files.
 In that case a custom zuul *post-run* job must be defined.
-In order to do so a user must refer to :ref:`Export logs artifacts to logstash <zuul3-artifacts-export-logstash>`
+In order to do so a user must refer to :ref:`Export logs artifacts to logstash <zuul-artifacts-export-logstash>`

 How to activate
 ---------------